Crete & Santorini

 Background

 The lost world of the Minoans has intrigued people for thousands of years.
 Europe’s first great civilisation, an advanced society of artisans and skilled civic engineers with a maritime empire so vast it rivalled that of the ancient Egyptians, was inexplicably, and at the height of its power, wiped from the pages of history.
-The predominant theory regarding that destruction was that it was provoked by something as violent and as sudden as the eruption of the volcano of Santorini.
-A wave of destruction hurtling across the Aegean Sea.

-Ever since Sir Arthur Evans discovered the lost Palace of King Minos in Crete, archaeologists and scientists have been trying to connect the two events.
-In the summer of 1988, however, archaeologists digging on the island of Mochlos in Crete uncovered architectural and ceramic remains indicating that the civilisation continued to flourish for some 150 years after the eruption in about 1600 BC.
-With the new discovery, archaeologists find themselves searching for an alternative explanation for the sudden fall of the Minoan civilisation around 1450 BC.
-If the power of the volcano was not to blame, what then did bring about the demise of the Minoans?
+The predominant theory regarding the destruction of the Minoan Civilization has been that it was provoked by something as violent and as sudden as the eruption of Santorini Volcano.
+And ever since Sir Arthur Evans discovered the lost Palace of King Minos in Crete, archaeologists and scientists have been trying to connect the two events.
+In the summer of 1988, however, archaeologists digging on the island of Mochlos in Crete uncovered architectural and ceramic remains indicating that the civilization continued to flourish for some 150 years after the eruption in about 1600 B.C.
+With the new discovery, archaeologists find themselves searching for an alternative explanation for the sudden fall of the Minoan civilization around 1450 B.C.
+If the Theran volcano was not to blame, what then did bring about the fall of the Minoans?

 Highlights